 - Hi!
 I am Ayush Sharma a qualified Chartered Accountant and Company Secretary from India.
-My Dad is also a Chartered Accountant and has his own CA Firm in Delhi (India).

 - After qualifying as a CA, I decided to start my career in a Big 4 firm (and not in my Dad’s Auditing and Accounting firm).
-However, after 7 years of working, I decided it was time to move and help my Dad expand his 30-year-old Auditing and Accounting firm.

-- In mid-2018, I decided to start AYS Advisors in Dubai, taking the business beyond the border.
+- In mid-2018, I decided to take the business beyond the border.
+Here is my story.

-My Decision to Become a Chartered Accountant
+My decision to become a Chartered Accountant

 Like most kids, I was unsure of what I wanted to pursue.
-For the longest time, I wanted to become an engineer.

 One fine day, my dad (who is also a CA) happened to share with me the scope and vastness of the field of Finance.
 At that very moment, something clicked, and I decided to pursue Commerce and later on, study to become a Chartered Accountant.